pola-rs/polars/docs/development/contributing/index.md

 The user guide is built using [MkDocs](https://www.mkdocs.org/).
 You install the dependencies for building the user guide by running `make build` in the root of the repo.

-Activate the virtual environment with the command `source .venv/bin/activate` and run `mkdocs serve` to build and serve the user guide, so you can view it locally and see updates as you make changes.
+Activate the virtual environment and run `mkdocs serve` to build and serve the user guide, so you can view it locally and see updates as you make changes.

 #### Creating a new user guide page